Small Batch Vanilla Frosting

 - Enhance the flavor with different flavor extracts.
 Or how about mini chocolate chips?!

-If you tried the frosting (or any other recipe on my website), let me know how it went in the comments below.
-I’d love to hear if it was a special occasion or just because (I’m with you, fellow eat-frosting-from-the-spoon folks!)
-And, while you’re there, a star rating would be appreciated! ⭐⭐⭐⭐⭐
+If you tried the frosting, let me know in the comments below.
+I’d love to hear if it was for a special occasion, or just because (fellow, eat the frosting from the spoon baker)! 😊

 Equipment